 Square named after Pope Clement XI and statue of Pope Alexander VIII by Agostino Cornacchini

-In 1798, when Urbino was occupied by the French, the inscription was modified and the statue became the portrait of Pope Celestine V, the shy monk whom Pope Boniface VIII forced to abdicate.
+In 1798, when Urbino was occupied by the French, the inscription on the pedestal was modified and the statue became the portrait of Pope Celestine V, the shy monk whom Pope Boniface VIII forced to abdicate.

 S. Chiara: ceiling of the dome by Pietro da Cortona and Ciro Ferri